lukasmartinelli/pgclimb/README.md

 ### XML

 You can output XML to process it with other programs like [XLST](http://www.w3schools.com/xsl/).
 To have more control over the XML output you should use the `pgclimb` template functionality directly to generate XML or build your own XML document with [XML functions in PostgreSQL](https://wiki.postgresql.org/wiki/XML_Support).

 ```bash
 # Output XML for each row
 pgclimb -o salaries.xml -c "SELECT * FROM employee_salaries" xml
 ```

+A good default XML export is currently lacking because the XML format can be controlled using templates.
+If there is enough demand I will implement a solid default XML support without relying on templates.

 ## Templates